cb-nw-3/m3-1-node--introduction/__lecture/lecture-1-introduction.md

 There are two ways of executing a binary.

-- double-clicking its icon
+- double-clicking its icon (open it as application)
-- typing its binary name in the terminal
+- typing its binary name in the terminal (node (space) in terminal of VisualStudio)

 ---